Is your lawn covered in worm casts?

 Worms feed on organic matter including grass clipping and fallen leaves.

-During the autumn make sure you collect up any grass clippings after cutting the grass and remove any fallen leaves.
 Worms will literally pull fallen leaves into their burrows so removing them will take away their food source from the surface of the lawn, helping to reduce surface feeding activity.

 Keep Lawn Thatch Under Control